-Activity 12: Local Payment Standards
+Activity 12: Local Payment Standards and Alternative Flat Rents

-- FY 2009: Initial Approval. - FY 2011: Implemented on July 1, 2011 for all new lease ups and recertifications - FY 2012: Modified to use the maximum subsidy as determined through HACSB's annual market rent study as the guideline in determining the contract rent for youcher units. - FY 2015: Modification proposed but not approved via Amendment 1B to our FY 2015 Plan.
-Per HUD's request, the proposed modification was re-proposed and approved through HACSB's FY 2017 Annual MTW Plan. - FY 2017: - FY 2019: Authorization to apply this activity to participants of the Veterans Affairs Supportive Housing (VASH) program was received from HUD in September 2019.
-That approval, though not granted through the HUD MTW Office, was included in our FY 2019 Annual MTW Plan for informational purposes.
+- FY 2009: Initial approval. - FY 2011: Implemented on July 1, 2011 for all new lease ups and recertifications - FY 2012: Modified to use the maximum subsidy as determined through HACSB's annual market rent study as the guideline in determining the contract rent for voucher units. - FY 2015: Modification proposed but not approved via Amendment 1B to our FY 2015 Plan.
+Per HUD's request, the proposed modification was re-proposed and approved through HACSB's FY 2017 Annual MTW Plan. - FY 2017: Modified to apply Local Payment Standards as the maximum flat rent for Public Housing units. - FY 2019: Authorization to apply this activity to participants of the Veterans Affairs Supportive Housing (VASH) program was received from HUD in September 2019.
+That approval, though not granted through the HUD MTW Office, was included in our FY 2019 Annual MTW Plan for informational purposes. - FY 2020: Modified through FY 2020 Annual MTW Plan, Amendment 2, to add Emergency Operations in response to the coronavirus/COVID-19 pandemic.